 The Master of Healthcare Administration program is a Masters Program member of the Association of University Programs in Healthcare Administration, promoting excellence in health administration education.
-AUPHA is a sponsoring organization for the Commission on Accreditation of Healthcare Management Education, the only accrediting agency for graduate programs in the field of healthcare management recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
+AUPHA is a sponsoring organization for the Commission on Accreditation of Healthcare Management Education.

-Park Distance Learning is a member of the Servicemembers Opportunity Colleges, the Servicemembers Opportunity College Associate Degree, the Servicemembers Opportunity College-Navy-2, the Servicemembers Opportunity College-Marine-2, the Servicemembers Opportunity College-Marine-4, the Servicemembers Opportunity College Education Program, the National Association of Institutions for Military Education Services and the National Association of Veterans Programs Administrators.
+Park Distance Learning is a member of the Servicemembers Opportunity Colleges, the Servicemembers Opportunity College Associate Degree, the Servicemembers Opportunity College-Navy-2, the Servicemembers Opportunity College-Navy-4, the Servicemembers Opportunity College-Marine-2, the Servicemembers Opportunity College-Marine-4, the Servicemembers Opportunity College Education Program, the National Association of Institutions for Military Education Services and the National Association of Veterans Programs Administrators.